intelligent-username/Regularization/README.md

 ### Output

-The goal of output regularization is to smoothing the target outputs and uncertainty estimates.
+The goal of output regularization is to smooth the target outputs and uncertainty estimates.
 For example, when a model is very confident but ends up being very wrong, it is penalized extra heavily.
 This forces it to be more cautious and adapt better to rare or difficult cases.
 It also gives it more room to be 'lenient' in ranges where we have a lot of data (prevents biasing towards current noise).

 #### Label smoothing